 The Transfusion Medicine section is currently staffed by four full-time, board-certified Transfusion Medicine specialists who provide blood product transfusion support, supervise apheresis procedures, manage cellular therapy activities, and offer clinical consultations.
 Approximately 26,000 blood products are transfused and over 2250 apheresis procedures are performed annually.

-The successful candidate will have an MD, MD/PhD or equivalent degree, be board-certified in clinical pathology and transfusion medicine, and be eligible for Florida medical licensure and academic rank at Mayo Clinic College of Medicine and Science.
-Candidates with strong experience in apheresis and cellular therapy are desired.
-At least three years of experience in clinical apheresis is preferred, although well-qualified candidates completing fellowships in transfusion medicine will also be considered.
-Applicants must have experience in all aspects of clinical transfusion medicine practice.
-Candidates will cover afterhours/weekend on-call activities for therapeutic apheresis and blood bank/transfusion.
-The selected candidate will participate in teaching residents and fellows, engage in scholarly activities, work in a team-oriented manner, and undertake leadership responsibilities as needed.
+The successful candidate will have an MD, DO or equivalent degree, be board-certified in clinical pathology and transfusion medicine, and must qualify for Arizona medical licensure and academic rank at Mayo Clinic Alix School of Medicine.
+Applicants must have experience in all aspects of clinical transfusion medicine practice, including immunohematology, transfusion service, cellular therapy, apheresis, and laboratory and clinical coagulation.
+Candidates will cover afterhours/weekend on-call activities for therapeutic apheresis, blood bank/transfusion, coagulation services and the clinical laboratory.
+The selected candidate will participate in teaching medical students, residents, and fellows, engage in scholarly activities, work in a team-oriented manner, and undertake leadership responsibilities as needed.

 About Mayo Clinic